-The Steps to Make a Difference Walk is the UW-Green Bay campus response to the national Make a Difference Day, held annually on the last Saturday of October (the 27th this year).
-Steps Walk encourages UWGB students, student organizations, faculty, staff and Green Bay community members to ‘step up and help others’ by enjoying a 4 mile walk on the campus arboretum trail and donating to the nonprofit organization of their choice.
+The Steps to Make a Difference Walk is led by the UW Green Bay Philanthropy Club.
+The Steps Walk is the campus response to the national Make a Difference Day, held annually in October (the 27th this year).
+Steps Walk encourages UWGB students, student organizations, faculty, staff and Green Bay community members to ‘step up and help others’ by enjoying a walk on the campus arboretum trail and donating to a select group of nonprofit organizations.
 The walk aids organizations that serve thousands of people throughout the Green Bay community, but also provides an opportunity for students to learn how to organize, advertise and lead an event, as well as connect together with campus and community members to help others.

 Countless challenges face our community, from debilitating diseases, degradation of the environment and homelessness.
 Over the past four years, money raised from the walk has gone to the NEW Community Clinic, New Community Shelter, Baird Creek Preservation Foundation, ALS Therapy Development Institute, the Bay Area Humane Society and Animal Shelter, the National Multiple Sclerosis Society – Wisconsin Chapter, Cystic Fibrosis, American Red Cross – Lakeland Chapter, Bay Beach Wildlife Sanctuary, CASA, Juvenile Diabetes Research Foundation, Literacy Green Bay and N.E.W.
 Curative Rehabilitation, Inc.